-Assessment of Growth, Puberty, and Menstrual Function in Children and Adolescents With IBD
+B. 1.
+Assessment of Growth, Puberty, and Menstrual Function in Children and Adolescents with IBD

-"We recommend monitoring linear growth and growth velocity, pubertal development and menstrual regularity regularly in children or adolescents with IBD.
-It would be reasonable to seek consultation from an endocrinologist for a child or adolescent with IBD who has evidence of delayed puberty or menstruation abnormalities as defined below."
+"We recommend monitoring linear growth and growth velocity, pubertal development and menstrual function regularly in children or adolescents with IBD.
+It would be reasonable to seek consultation from an endocrinologist in a child or adolescent with IBD who has evidence of delayed puberty or menstruation abnormalities as defined below."

-As elaborated on in the section Risk Factors for Bone Health Compromise in Children With IBD, linear growth deficits, pubertal delay, and menstrual irregularity represent risk factors for suboptimal bone health in children.
-Therefore, it is important to monitor growth, puberty progression, and menstrual status in children and adolescents.
-The following are practical considerations, definitions, and timing for referral for the clinical pediatric gastroenterologist.
+Rate: Poor-C-As elaborated on in section A.1.d. linear growth deficits, pubertal delay and menstrual irregularity represent risk factors for suboptimal bone health in children.
+Therefore, it is important to monitor growth, puberty progression and menstrual status in children and adolescents.
+Below are practical considerations, definitions and timing for referral for the clinical pediatric gastroenterologist.